 Structured Decision Making

-My current research project with the University of Florida uses a structured decision making framework in the development of a value assessment to guide conservation priorities for migratory birds in the Southeastern United States.
-Our process is based on engaging stakeholders to link science and policy through consensus building techniques to set objectives, deal with uncertainty, and respond transparently to societal values.
+My current research project with the University of Florida uses decision science to help align joint conservation priorities for migratory birds in the Southeastern United States using a values-based framework.
+The process is based on engaging stakeholders through consensus-building techniques to collectively set objectives, deal with uncertainty, and identify shared values.

 Multiple Values of Nature

 I am working with the ENVISION project to facilitate an online discussion forum for community members living in the Denali region of interior Alaska.
-The purpose of the online forum is to discuss current issues to identify multiple values and visions for the landscape and public land management.
+The purpose of the online forum is to open learning spaces and understand how multi-level values may shift as a result of community deliberation.
 Through the forum, residents exchange their ideas and learn from other members of their community to build collective knowledge shared with decision-makers to help shape the future of the Denali region.

 To learn more about this project visit: https://inclusive-conservation.org/

 People living in cities often experience nature close to home.
 I am interested in how people perceive and value the landscape of these nearby places.
 I am especially interested in the interactions between people and nature in residential yards and neighborhoods, and how management practices scale up and down to influence urban conservation.
 The goal of my research in this area is to determine how everyday places, where people spend the most time, can best support human well-being and regional biodiversity.

 People influence the composition and configuration of the landscape across temporal and spatial scales.
 I am currently working on a number of projects that investigate the role of land management practices and stewardship activities at multiple levels in structuring biodiversity.
 In turn, I also consider how the spatial and environmental features of the landscape constrain decision making.
 To do so, I use a geospatial approach to connect social and ecological dynamics that incorporate patterns and processes at local to regional scales.